Tourist guide

 Skills for Work: Travel and Tourism

-You should have knowledge of and interest in the history and geography of the area you want to work in.
+You should have strong knowledge of the history and geography of the area you want to work in.

 Find the right course for you